Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Methods

 Given the gigahertz-scale bandwidth and transmission-line behavior of the detector anode and signal paths, a full-wave electromagnetic analysis is required to capture the effects of geometry and impedance profiles.
 We therefore analyzed candidate anode geometries using \emph{Ansys HFSS} (High-Frequency Structure Simulator) and subsequently verified the simulation results with laboratory prototyping measurements.

 We simulated the frequency response of several anode geometries, specifically the spiral layout used in NIM and a circular patch variant.
 Simulations were configured as two-port problems: One port being the interface of the anode with the CPWG leading to the decoupling capacitor, the other being a ``virtual'' port located on the anode structure, emulating a localized electron impact along the signal path.
-A visualization of the HFSS spiral model with a microstrip readout line is shown in Fig.~\ref{fig:hfss}.
+A visualization of the HFSS full-wave models for spiral and circular patch anode geometries with microstrip readout lines is shown in Fig.~\ref{fig:hfss}.

 Frequency-domain simulations were set up as HFSS solution types in modal network analysis with a solving frequency of \qty{5}{\GHz}.
-Time-domain simulations employed the transient solution type with smooth (i.e., Gaussian) pulse excitation of \qty{1}{\ns} full envelope duration.
+Time-domain simulations employed the transient solution type with smooth (i.e., Gaussian) pulse excitation of \qty{1}{\ns} full envelope duration, corresponding to an FWHM of \qty{0.32}{\ns}.